xtremekforever/swift-zephyr-rfid/README.md

 - Bluetooth (Advertising)
 - SPI

+> [!NOTE]
+> Much of the code in this example is based off the work of [Eric Bariaux](https://www.ericbariaux.com/).
+He was kind enough to share his Swift -> Zephyr examples for the nRF52, which helped significantly with getting started and building this example as well.
+Check out the [nelcea](https://github.com/nelcea) repo on GitHub for more awesome examples from Eric!

 This example is coded to work with the [Adafruit Feather nRF52840 Express](https://docs.zephyrproject.org/latest/boards/adafruit/feather_nrf52840/doc/index.html), but can also work with other BLE-enabled boards with an additional overlay file in the boards/ directory.

 Other required/recommended hardware: